 What happens if I use long responses in a Dynamic Response?

-The ChatBot may cut off lengthy content or display inaccurate information.
+The chatbot may cut off lengthy content or display inaccurate information.
 Keep responses brief and clear.

-Have questions?
+Still have questions?
 Contact support@yonderhq.com